 - Cost of assistive technology and medical equipment

 You'll also be dealing with the damage to your bike.
 And on top of these financial concerns, you may face pain and suffering, mental anguish, depression and other traumas that may be invisible to others.
 All of these things will be considered in your motorcycle accident claim.
-Our lawyers want to discuss with you how the injury has affected your life, so that we can fight for compensation on your behalf by demonstrating the impact of the injury.
+Our Omaha motorcycle accident lawyers want to discuss how the injury has affected your life, so that we can fight for compensation on your behalf by demonstrating the impact of the injury.

 Infographic What To Do Next